matteodegobbi/vault/Reinforcement Learning/Value function approximation.md

 (Tabular RL can be seen as a special case of linear approximation where the feature vector is a 1-hot vector with all the states, with this representation only the value of the state will be updated, making it equivalent to tabular RL)

 ## Algorithms using value function approximation
+Since we don't have access to the true $v_\pi(s)$ we need to use instead a target $U_t$ that can be sampled by experience:
 ![[Pasted image 20251115220839.png]]
+If the target $U_t$ is an unbiased estimate of $v_\pi(s)$ then SGD is guaranteed to converge to a local optimum.
+Out of our possible targets defined above the only unbiased one is MC Return, but in case of linear VFA we can make stronger claims on the convergence as we'll see later.

 ### Monte Carlo
 ![[Pasted image 20251115234148.png]]